 You’ll find a variety of fascinating clocks on display, including rare collections as well as the world’s largest cuckoo clock.

-Another great museum is located at Titisee-Neustadt, a town sitting in the southwest region of the Black Forest.
+Another great museum is at Titisee-Neustadt, a town in the southwest region of the Black Forest.
 This museum will let you explore the various culture, histories, and art of the Black Forest.
 It is open year-round and features rotating exhibits that change frequently.

 I definitely recommend stopping at this museum at least at some point in your journey.